Letter from the Senior Leadership Team

 All employees must read and agree to abide by the Code of Conduct, which requires that they understand the Code of Conduct, and that they are willing to ask questions, seek guidance, and report suspected violations regarding compliance with this policy and the related procedures.

-Employee concerns should be directed to management, to the Government Contracts and Compliance Group, or to a Compliance Officer.
+Employee concerns should be directed to management, to the Legal, Contracts, and Compliance Department, or to a Compliance Officer.
 The ethics program helps employees obtain guidance, resolve questions, express concerns, and report suspected violations of the standards of conduct and law.

 The sections that follow address specific compliance areas and provide guidance regarding each employee’s conduct.
 Obviously, these discussions cannot cover all potential issues that you may encounter in your daily business routine, but they do identify the broad, over-arching principles that should guide your conduct.
-Specific questions about the application of these principles should be directed to your manager, the Government Contracts and Compliance Group, a Compliance Officer or the Legal Department.
+Specific questions about the application of these principles should be directed to your manager, the Legal, Contracts, and Compliance Department, or to a Compliance Officer.

 It is a felony to knowingly make a false claim or false statement to the U.S. Government and state governments in connection with the award or performance of a contract with the government, and such conduct by any employee will not be tolerated.
 Violations of these and other statutes can subject the Company to liability, damaging publicity, expensive and time-consuming audits and investigations, reduction in contract prices, and the loss of Government contracts.
 The Company and individual employees may also be subject to civil and criminal sanctions, including prison sentences, fines, and suspension or debarment from Government contracting, both at the federal and at the state and local Government levels.